 Stational Church: San Giovanni in Laterano

-Today's stational church is San Giovanni in Laterano, or St. John Lateran, dedicated to Our Savior and to Saints John the Baptist and John the Evangelist.
+Today we return to San Giovanni in Laterano, dedicated to Our Savior and to Saints John the Baptist and John the Evangelist.
 It is the Mother Church of the world, the church of the Bishop of Rome, and the Cathedral of Rome.

 Five Ecumenical Councils were held in the Lateran, and Popes resided here for a thousand years, from the fourth to the fourteenth century.
 Upon their return from Avignon in 1377, however, they converted the Vatican into their usual residence.
 Excavations (1934-1938) beneath the basilica uncovered remains of Christian and pagan buildings, portions of paved streets, and the foundations of the fourth-century Constantinian basilica.

 Not to be missed, even on a first visit, are the “Last Supper” table that Our Lord used, now enshrined in the Blessed Sacrament altar; the wooden altar that Saint Peter and the first popes used, now in the papal altar; and the heads of Saints Peter and Paul behind the grill above the papal altar in two silver-gilded busts.
 Down the nave are magnificent statues of the twelve apostles and, above them, relief panels depicting Old Testament scenes on the left and corresponding scenes from the New Testament on the right.